Preview some of the high performance animations and interactions we create in the book

 Each edition of the book is sold separately, however, if you purchase one edition of the book (e.g. StencilJS) you will be able to get any other edition of the book (e.g. Angular or React) at a 75% discount.
 You will just need to contact me to arrange this.

 If you would like to buy all editions there is a separate package listed above for that.
-This will include the StencilJS and Angular editions, as well as the React edition once it launches.
+This will include the StencilJS , Angular, and React editions.
 If a Vue edition is ever released, you will receive that as well.

 Will I need to pay for updates?

 No. Any updates to the package/edition you have bought will always be free.

 What do I get when I purchase the book?

 Once you have purchased the package you want, you will receive a downloadable package that will contain all of the content for the book.
 The downloadable package will give you access to all of the content for your package, including all of the source code.
 This will be available instantly after you make the purchase.

 Can I use the examples to build my own apps?

 Yes, you may use the source code provided as you please (even commercially).
 Just keep in mind that the code provided is provided as is and is intended for educational purposes.
 If you are using the code in a production environment no guarantees for functionality are provided.

 What version of Ionic was this created for?